rohangpta/llmfuse/README.md

 `./llmencode encode "hello this is a random string that I want to encode" --save-metadata meta.json`

-`./llmencode decode 'base64-encoded-data' --metadata meta.json`
+`./llmencode decode 'hex-encoded-data' --metadata meta.json`